gchq/sleeper/docs/19-arrow-implementation.md

 ## Possible failure states:

-### Once record doesn't fit into the whole batch buffer
+### One record doesn't fit into the whole batch buffer

 This would occur if the record itself is very large in size (batch buffer size is defined by `sleeper.ingest.arrow.batch.buffer.bytes`)
 An AssertionError is thrown during the execution of flushing the fille to local.
 [ArrowRecordBatch.flushToLocalArrowFileThenClear]